MilaNLProc/language-invariant-properties/README.rst

     tp.score(text_to_translate) # get KL and significance

-A more concrete example is given in the following listing:
+A more concrete example using the Transformer library is given in the following listing:

 .. code-block:: python